 Next, I rolled the car over and cleaned the underside of the car.
 During this cleaning I found most of the unknown rust.

-When the engine compartment and chassis were cleaned I spent ~1 week in the coupe.
+When the engine bay and underside of chassis were cleaned I spent ~1 week in the coupe.
 The floor was almost perfect.
-The most aggressive rust attacks had hit the fire wall and therefore the glove box.
+The most aggressive rust attacks had hit the fire wall including the glove box.
 I hope you'll never have to clean that part yourselves!
 The bare metal was then covered with a 2k primer.

 This is how a totally cleaned and primed boot can look like.
 Beautiful isn't it?
 The spare wheel recess was in pretty good shape but some of the welding recess/boot floor was remade.
 The centerpiece was replaced due to rust and loose exhaust pipes!